DCSB-Test/avatar_best__practices/README.md

-# avatar_best__practices
+# Avatar Best Practices
+### Dekalb CSB

-This is a monolithic document containing, all avatar best practices and trouble shooting guides.
+This is a one stop document containing all avatar best practices and trouble shooting guides.